-This can be estimated using similar projects as reference points, NREL’s Solar PV Cost Benchmarks Report (page viii), or EnergySage Up-front Cost:
+This can be estimated using similar projects as reference points, NREL’s U.S. Solar Photovoltaic System Cost Benchmark report (page viii) or EnergySage.

 You will have gathered this in the previous section when requesting data from facility managers.

-Applicable solar PV incentives can be found on the Database of State Incentives for Renewables & Efficiency’s (DSIRE’s) website Policies and Regulations:
+Applicable solar PV incentives can be found on the Database of State Incentives for Renewables & Efficiency (DSIRE) website.